 As a former Future Business Leader of America State Board member and current adviser; she is excited for the business opportunities of leadership, travel and networking FBLA has to offer our high school students!

 Carl Spetzler was inspired to become a Social Studies teacher in order to share his love of Cultural Geography and Experiential Education.
 International travel has fueled these interests beginning with bicycling through Europe at the age of fourteen and later circumnavigating the globe by ship while studying with Semester at Sea.
 Over the years, he has explored twenty-four countries on five continents.
 Most recently, his adventures have taken him to the top of Kilimanjaro in Africa, into the Andes and rain forests of South America, and helicopter-assisted snowboarding in the Canadian Rockies.
 As a student, Mr. Spetzler has earned a Bachelor of Arts Degree in Geography and Psychology and a Master of Arts Degree in Curriculum and Instruction from the University of Denver.
 He recently completed his Educational Specialist Degree in Educational Leadership and Policy Studies at University of Colorado at Denver.
 His twenty year teaching career began in Crested Butte where he taught multiple subjects and grade levels from pre-school to post-secondary.
 It was during this time that he was enthused by the Colorado Writing Project to teach Language Arts.
 Since then he has taught Secondary English in Fort Collins and worked as a Teacher on Special Assignment in Denver Public Schools.
 He is a mediator and facilitator of Restorative Justice as well as a consultant in the field of Decision Education.
-In 1020, Mr. Spetzler accompanied DCIS students to Mongolia and the Navajo Reservation as part of the Luby-Jenkins School Pairing Program, a Denver Sister Cities International sponsored student exchange.
+In 2010, Mr. Spetzler accompanied DCIS students to Mongolia and the Navajo Reservation as part of the Luby-Jenkins School Pairing Program, a Denver Sister Cities International sponsored student exchange.
 For the future, he has set his sights on Antarctic exploration as a co-sponsor of the DCIS Expedition Club.
+Through the efforts of students in the DCIS Passages program, Mr. Spetzler chaperoned a documentary film-making expedition to Cuba in 2012.

 Phone: (720) 423-9035